Drawing fur from memory can be very frustrating. You've seen it, you know what it is, but when you try fur drawing, you end up with a bunch of straw.

-We can see everything because of contrast between light and shadow.
+We can see everything because of the contrast between light and shadow.
 The bigger the clumps, the bigger the shadow between them.

 When you draw fur by drawing individual hairs, what you're really drawing is skin illuminated from below, with hairs blocking the light.
 That's why it looks so odd!